 It is a rope-like fibromuscular band which extends from the anterolateral aspect of the uterus anteriorly between the layers of the broad ligament.
 It passes through the deep inguinal ring into the inguinal canal.

-- cornu of uterus, just below origin of uterine tube
+- cornu of the uterus, just below the origin of the uterine tube

 - labia majora and mons pubis soft tissues

 - ligament of the ovary: also attaches at uterine cornu and is also an embryologic remnant of the gubernaculum